 Our primary concern is always the total well-being of your child.
 If we all keep that as our goal, this year should be fantastic.
-If you received one of our new binders, please keep it for the years your children are with the Manor Schools.
-We’d appreciate it if you could return the binders when you leave us so we can continue to ‘recycle ‘them.
-Each year brings fresh new faces, many of whom I may not recognize.
+Each year brings fresh new faces, many of whom we may not recognize.
 When you visit the school please come in the front door and introduce yourself.
 Until we are familiar with you, we will check your ID against the names given on the registration form.
 For security reasons the rear and side doors are kept locked, and we are naturally suspicious of strange faces peering in the windows.
 Remember—USE THE FRONT DOOR AND BRING IN YOUR ID.

-Enclosed you will find information regarding Bellamy Manor School’s September fund raiser (due October 4).
-I never like distributing this right at the beginning of the school year, but because of the seasonal aspect of gift-wrapping paper, I have little choice.
+You will see information come home the first week in regards to our annual fall fundraiser.
 You are under NO OBLIGATION at all.
 If you don’t wish to participate that’s okay, although obviously I’d appreciate your support.
-All moneys earned are used toward the purchase and upgrading of school equipment.
+All money earned is used toward the purchase and upgrading of school equipment.
 We have been able to do this because of the terrific support we’ve received from our fund raisers.
 The grand prize this year is one month’s free tuition for the top seller of gift wrap in all four schools.
 Each school will also offer 50% off one month’s tuition for one child in the family selling the greatest amount of gift wrap in that school.

 Again, although we appreciate your support, you have no obligation at all to purchase any of these things.

 1) We will conquer carpool with your help and patience.
 Please hold your carpool sign out the window as you approach the door.
-We can’t see through tinted glass so waving to us or holding your sign inside the window doesn’t work well.
-If any child in your carpool is in class until 11:55 or 12:05 DO NOT line up earlier, since you block those picking up children dismissed at 11:45.
-Please realize that we cannot take afternoon children before 12:05 since the staff simply isn’t available to supervise them.
+We can’t see through tinted glass so waving to us or holding your sign inside the window doesn’t work well..
 A safety thought—DO NOT stop on Providence Road and wait to turn into the parking lot.
 Either drive around the block or pull into the center of the circle cars.
 Courtesy, consideration, and safety must be our main consideration.
 (It really does get better!)

-3) Remember we need your child’s physical and birth certificate now.
+3) Remember we must have your child’s physical and birth certificate on file